If you’re serious about improving your customer service quality, you need to incorporate reviews into your customer service strategy.

-Interaction reviews are not just a means for providing quality.
-Proper conversation reviews play an essential role in successful training and on-boarding programs.
+Interaction reviews are not just a means of providing quality.
+Proper conversation reviews play an essential role in successful training and onboarding programs.

-Reviews during trainings are not about finding the mistakes your agents are doing.
+Reviews during training are not about finding the mistakes your agents are doing.
 It’s about providing feedback that helps your team grow.

-If you do conversation reviews, customer service quality will come anyway.
+If you implement conversation reviews, your customer service strategy will be succcessful.
 That’s a promise.

 This protest cat is on Instagram, go follow.